-In order to prove the Theorem with need to show that there exists a subsequence of $(\Pi_n)$ such that $\Pro_{g.m}$-a.e. we have: For any $\ell\in\N$, the first five terms in the right hand side of (\ref{aproxsi}) converge to the corresponding terms of the right hand side of (\ref{expsi}) uniformly on any compact of $[0,\zeta)$ and the last term in the right hand side of (\ref{aproxsi}) converges to zero uniformly on any compact of $[0,\zeta)$.
+In order to prove the theorem with need to show that there exists a subsequence of $(\Pi_n)$ such that $\mathbf{P}_{g\cdot m}$-a.e. we have: For any $\ell\in\mathbb{N}$, the first five terms in the right-hand side of (\ref {aproxsi}) converge to the corresponding terms of the right-hand side of (\ref{expsi}) uniformly on any compact of $[0,\zeta)$ and the last term in the right-hand side of (\ref{aproxsi}) converges to zero uniformly on any compact of $[0,\zeta)$.

-We must show only the existence of such subsequence of $(\Pi_n)$ for the second term in the right hand side of (\ref{aproxsi}).
+We must show only the existence of such subsequence of $(\Pi_n)$ for the second term in the right-hand side of (\ref{aproxsi}).
 The existence of such subsequence for the other terms can be shown using standard results in the semimartingale theory and the arguments used to show Lemma \ref{lemavqz}.
-(See e.g. chapter II in \cite{P}).
+(See, e.g., Chapter II in \cite{P}.)

-For any $n,\ell\in\N$ and $\eta,T>0$ set:
+For any $n,\ell\in\mathbb{N}$ and $\eta,T>0$ set:

-Using the Doob inequalities we have:
+Using the Doob inequalities, we have:

-In view of Remark \ref{nota29}, $\Pro_m$-a.e on $\{T<\zeta\}$:
+In view of Remark \ref{nota29}, $\mathbf{P}_m$-a.e. on $\{T<\zeta\}$:

-Let $\mu$ be the Revuz measure of $\langle \hat{M}^{\ell} \rangle$, it follows from Lemma \ref{minuit} that $\mu(E)=2\hat{e}(\hat{M}^{\ell})<\infty$ where $\hat{e}$ denote the energy with respect to $(\hat{\Pro_x},x\in E)$.
-Therefore we have:
+Let $\mu$ be the Revuz measure of $\langle\hat{M}^{\ell} \rangle$, it follows from Lemma \ref{minuit} that $\mu(E)=2\hat{e}(\hat {M}^{\ell})<\infty$ where $\hat{e}$ denote the energy with respect to $(\hat{\mathbf{P}}_x,x\in E)$.
+Therefore, we have:

-Since $f_{\ell}$ is quasi-continuous in the strict sense, $f_{\ell}(Y_t^n)$ converges to $f_{\ell}(X_t)$ uniformly on $\R_+$, $\Pro_m$-a.e.
-Therefore by dominated convergence we have:
+Since $f_{\ell}$ is quasi-continuous in the strict sense, $f_{\ell }(Y_t^n)$ converges to $f_{\ell}(X_t)$ uniformly on $\mathbb{R}_+$, $\mathbf{P}_m$-a.e.
+Therefore by dominated convergence, we have:

-For any $j\in \N$ let $n_j$ such that:
+For any $j\in\mathbb{N}$ let $n_j$ such that: